Nathan Bedford Forrest: Day's Gap, Chickamauga, and Paducah

 Not all of Forrest's exploits of individual combat involved enemy troops.
 Lieutenant Andrew Wills Gould, an artillery officer in Forrest's command, was being transferred, presumably because cannons under his command were spiked (disabled) by the enemy during the Battle of Day's Gap.
 On June 13, 1863, Gould confronted Forrest about his transfer, which escalated into a violent exchange.
 Gould shot Forrest in the left side, and Forrest mortally stabbed Gould.
 Forrest was thought to have been fatally wounded by Gould, but he recovered and was ready to fight in the Chickamauga Campaign.

-Forrest served with the main army at the Battle of Chickamauga on September 18–20, 1863, in which he pursued the retreating U.S. Army and took hundreds of prisoners.
+Forrest served with the main army at the Battle of Chickamauga on September 18–20, 1863, in which he pursued the retreating Union Army and took hundreds of prisoners.
 Like several others under Bragg's command, he urged an immediate follow-up attack to recapture Chattanooga, which had fallen a few weeks before.
 Bragg failed to do so, upon which Forrest was quoted as saying, "What does he fight battles for?"

 Forrest (along with other subordinates of Bragg) was not blameless for the disorganization that had led Bragg to decide against pursuit after the Chickamauga victory.
 He and Wheeler had regularly failed throughout the entire Chattanooga campaign to gather intelligence on the disposition of Union forces, in Forrest's case because he often involved himself in the thick of battles where he could not gather this information.
 Forrest also failed tactically on the first day of battle, moving his troops north up the creek in response to a perceived threat instead of screening the Confederate advance as he had been ordered to.
 As a result, the time it took the infantry to fight for the crossings at Alexander's and Reed's bridges allowed General William Rosecrans to shore up his Union defenses in the area.
 That night, Forrest again declined to screen the army's right flank; if he had he would have found a wide gap in the Union lines, a misstep that has been called "the most significant intelligence oversight of the entire battle" as it left Bragg utterly uninformed about Union dispositions even as he planned a counterattack.
 The next morning a poorly planned attack Forrest initiated in that area led to heavy casualties and delayed the counterattack.